jfxueX/Debugging/gdb/books/debugging-with-gdb/10-examining-data.md

 When a memory region is defined, it is given a number to identify it;
 to enable, disable, or remove a memory region, you specify that number.

-- `mem lowerupperattributes&hellip;`
+- `mem lowerupperattributes…`

-   Define a memory region bounded by lower and upper with attributes attributes&hellip;, and add it to the list of regions monitored by GDB.
+   Define a memory region bounded by lower and upper with attributes attributes…, and add it to the list of regions monitored by GDB.

    Note that upper == 0 is a special
    case: it is treated as the target's maximum memory address.
    (0xffff on 16 bit targets, 0xffffffff on 32 bit targets, etc.)

 - `mem auto`

    Discard any user changes to the memory regions and use target-supplied regions, if available, or no regions if the target does not support.

-- `delete mem nums&hellip;`
+- `delete mem nums…`

-   Remove memory regions nums&hellip; from the list of regions monitored by GDB.
+   Remove memory regions nums… from the list of regions monitored by GDB.

-- `disable mem nums&hellip;`
+- `disable mem nums…`

-   Disable monitoring of memory regions nums&hellip;.
+   Disable monitoring of memory regions nums….

    A disabled memory region is not forgotten.
    It may be enabled again later.

-- `enable mem nums&hellip;`
+- `enable mem nums…`
-   Enable monitoring of memory regions nums&hellip;.
+   Enable monitoring of memory regions nums….

 - `info mem`
    Print a table of all defined memory regions, with the following columns for each region:

 - *Memory Region Number*
   *Enabled or Disabled.*

    Enabled memory regions are marked with `y`.
    Disabled memory regions are marked with `n`.

 - *Lo Address*

    The address defining the inclusive lower bound of the memory region.

 - *Hi Address*

    The address defining the exclusive upper bound of the memory region.

 - *Attributes*

    The list of attributes set for this memory region.

 #### 10.17.1 Attributes